scottvr/phart/docs/architecture/layout-partitioning-spec.md

 - Affinity penalty tuning and optional connector compaction.
 - Programmatic export of partition metadata.

-## 14. Open Questions
+## 14. Resolved Design Questions

 - Do we want a dedicated output mode for multi-panel files by default?
-  YES. in PR2.
+  Yes.
+Implemented in PR2.
 - Should connector stubs be style-rule targetable (e.g., `target=connector`)?
-  Yes, once stubs are rendered.
+  Yes.
+Implemented in PR3.
 - Should panel headers include lineage summary (root ids, rank range)?
-  Yes. ( none|basic|lineage ), default to basic.
+  Yes.
+Implemented as `none|basic|lineage` with default `basic`.

-### 14.1.
-Additional details
+### 14.1 Additional Details

-- partition-overlap is analogous to --paginate-overlap except that it refers to layers (rank bands) and nodes, not text rows and columns.
+- `partition-overlap` is analogous to `--paginate-overlap`, except it refers to layers (rank bands) and nodes, not text rows/columns.
 - In constrained mode, we should never split node boxes for panel fit.
-- If overlap is 0, still render boundary entry/exit cues at panel boundaries (not just bottom “Connectors:” block).
+- If overlap is 0, still render boundary entry/exit cues at panel boundaries (not just bottom "Connectors:" block).
 - Connector endpoints should prefer readable refs (label and/or id), not only raw internal ids.

 ## 15. Implementation Tracker (As of March 13, 2026)